vic-chan67/fyp-victoria-chan/README.md

 - [GTSRB](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign) - download folders: "Meta", "Train", "Test", files: "Meta.csv", "Train.csv", "Test.csv", place into one folder and rename to "gtsrb-data"
 - [GTSDB](https://sid.erda.dk/public/archives/ff17dc924eba88d5d01a807357d6614c/published-archive.html) - download zip file "FullIJCNN2013.zip" and rename the folder to "gtsdb-data".
 Before running anything else, run the "gtsdb_yolo.py" file to convert GTSDB to YOLO format.
 These can be used to test the system due to YOLO not taking images in PPM format.

+As well as renaming the folder, both folders should be placed into one folder called "datasets".
+Example: "fyp-victoria-chan/datasets/gtsrb-data/" should contain all the data downloaded from the Kaggle GTSRB dataset

 **Dependencies:**
 `pip install requirements.txt`